 Necklaces, bracelets and watches can be a safety hazard and should not be worn in the Kindergarten.

-With safety in mind, children are not allowed in the front garden without their parent/carer.
+With safety in mind, children are not allowed in the front playground without their parent/carer.
 The children become the parent’s responsibility once they have been collected.
 When collecting your child, make sure your teacher or the teacher on duty is aware that you are now with your child and sign them out.
 Children must be collected by their parent/carer unless we are notified otherwise.

 Please note that the children are not allowed to open the front door.
-Please do not tell them the front door code.

 The beginning and ending of Terms